expo/expo/docs/README.md

 To render the app.json / app.config.js properties table, we currently store a local copy of the appropriate version of the schema.

 If the schema is updated, in order to sync and rewrite our local copy, run `yarn run schema-sync <SDK version integer>` or `yarn run schema-sync unversioned`.

-### Importing from the React Native docs

-You can import the React Native docs in an automated way into these docs.

-1. Update the react-native-website submodule here
-2. `yarn run import-react-native-docs`

-This will write all the relevant RN doc stuff into the unversioned version directory.
-You may need to tweak the script as the source docs change; the script hackily translates between the different forms of markdown that have different quirks.

-The React Native docs are actually versioned but we currently read off of main.

 ### Adding Images and Assets